Goals of Web Security

 - Don't use regular expressions to check these 💀

-- Use path library to convert relative path to absolute path, and check that its still in the correct folder
+- Use path library to convert relative path to absolute path, and check that it's still in the correct folder

 Preventing SQL Injection